B.A., Baylor University; J.D., Golden Gate University School of Law

 B.A., University of California, Berkeley; J.D., Whittier School of Law

 Direct Line: (415) 780-6344Email me

-Anjuli joined LSC in 2014 to lead the Guardianship Project.
+Anjuli joined LSC in 2014 to lead the Guardianship Project and in 2019 became LSC’s legal director.
 Anjuli brings many years of experience representing children in various capacities including those in need of guardianships and advocating for guardians and youth in obtaining public benefits and SSI benefits.
 Anjuli previously worked as a policy attorney and a staff attorney at The Alliance for Children’s Rights in Los Angeles and also worked in the private sector practicing business and civil litigation.
 She was a fellow in the Center for Children’s Rights during her time as a student at Whittier School of Law and has her certification in International Law.
-Outside of work, Anjuli relishes in her other passion of parenting her two children and enjoys traveling and exploring the world with them and her partner.
+Outside of work, Anjuli relishes in her other passion of parenting her three children and enjoys traveling and exploring the world with them and her partner.
 Originally from San Diego, Anjuli can often be found in search of (or dreaming of) beautiful beaches.